My Unwanted Companion

 Naively and stupidly, I picked up the drink again nine years ago and have been struggling these past few years to stop.
 I have a few months respite, then relapse.
 It’s something I am still struggling to overcome.

 Drinking brings temporary relief to anxiety.
 Any alcoholic will tell you that.
 But it makes it far worse the next day.
 I’ve been on medication for depression since 2006 when I had a major crash and burn.
 (Ironically I was sober then).
 Anxiety is my daily foe.
 Depression; not as often.
 But when they work together, I can get suicidal.

 Somehow, I’ve managed to have a fairly stable life but as I age, it’s getting tougher.
-Being a single dad with no family in New South Wales and a weekend hasn’t helped.
+Being a single dad with no family in New South Wales hasn’t helped.
 A solitary existence isn't great for anyone.
 This past couple of years have been very tough.
 I even did a 3-week stint in rehab for alcohol.
 I busted soon afterwards.